| Lest We Forget |

 David Airy |

-Lieutenant HM Submarine P38 Royal Navy-Killed in action 25th February 1942-remembered Portsmouth Naval Memorial Panel 62 Column 1.
+Lieutenant HM Submarine P38 Royal Navy-Killed in action 25th February 1942.
+No known grave.
+Commemorated on Portsmouth Naval Memorial Panel 62 Column 1.
 HMS P38 left Malta on 16th February 1942 to intercept a convoy off Tripoli.
 By the 23rd she was in position as the convoy hove into view.
 Amongst the convoy was the Italian destroyer Circe.
 At 0800 the Circe reported contact with a submarine and the warships turned to attack.
 A periscope was sighted but was quickly replaced by bubbles as the submarine dived realising it had been spotted.
 At 1050 after a flurry of attacks HMS P38 rose stern first out of the water, her propellers turning wildly, before crashing back beneath the waves.
 A large patch of oil appeared on the surface as well as debris - clear evidence of the submarine’s destruction. |

 John Harvey |

-Wing Commander (Pilot) 16112 Royal Air Force-mentioned in despatches) died 8th October 1940-Son of William and Asta Hutchinson of Finchampstead-Husband of Beatrice K Hutchinson of Finchampstead-buried Pembrey St Illtyd Churchyard row 1 grave 10 |
+Wing Commander (Pilot) 16112 Royal Air Force-mentioned in despatches) died 8th October 1940.
+Son of William and Asta Hutchinson of Finchampstead-Husband of Beatrice K Hutchinson of Finchampstead-Buried in Pembrey St Illtyd Churchyard row 1 grave 10 |

 | MAY |